Ankkkh9/ecommerce-sql-google-analytics/README.md

 ---

 ### 1️⃣ Overall E-commerce Performance
+**Query 01 – E-commerce Performance Overview (Jan–Mar 2017)**
+This query calculates total visits, pageviews, and transactions by month to evaluate short-term performance trends.

 **📂 SQL Code**
--- Query 01: Calculate total visits, pageviews, and transactions -- Time period: January – March 2017

 -- Step 1: Generate month in YYYYMM format
 WITH raw_1_3 AS (